rust-lang/book/src/ch01-01-installation.md

 Rust’s stability guarantees ensure that all the examples in the book that compile will continue to compile with newer Rust versions.
 The output might differ slightly between versions because Rust often improves error messages and warnings.
-In other words, any more recent stable version of Rust you install using these steps should work as expected with the content of this book.
+In other words, any newer, stable version of Rust you install using these steps should work as expected with the content of this book.

 > ### Command Line Notation